woile/woile.github.io/posts/creating-a-small-git-like-cli-with-decli/index.rst

 Some extras:

-- We are gonna print the help if nothing is provided
+- We are gonna print the help if nothing is provided.
-- We are gonna call a :code:`run` method from the class that we are gonna define next
+- We are gonna call a :code:`run` method from the classes that we are gonna define later.

 .. code-block:: python